Weddings - FAQs and costs

 Not at all.
 I can conduct a ceremony for you according to the beliefs you have (or don't have), whether or not they're the same as my own.
 It's all about you as a couple and what you want, so you don't have to worry about adhering to the beliefs of the person conducting your ceremony.

 Can you conduct a ceremony if we're from different faith backgrounds?

 Absolutely.
 This is your day, and your marriage.
 Whatever is important to you both can be included - whether it is a hymn, a reading from a sacred text, a prayer, or a blessing.

 Can we write our own vows for our wedding?

 Of course you can.
 Writing your own vows is one of the most emotional and special things you will ever do and they will be the highlight of your wedding.
 I am here to help if you're stuck with ideas and will guide you through the process.

 We'll have an initial meeting during which I'll talk to you as a couple.
-This will give me an opportunity to really get to know you as a couple - how you met, who you are, and what you want in life together.
+This will give me an opportunity to really get to know you both - how you met, who you are, and what you want in life together.
 You never know, you may find out more about each other in this meeting, too.
 We'll also discuss in depth the style of ceremony you would like.
 Following that meeting, I'll work on creating your bespoke ceremony.
-I'll edit your script as many times as you like until we have the perfect ceremony for you.
-Nearer your big day, you may want to have a wedding rehearsal if you like (not all couples do!) on a mutually agreed date and time.
+Nearer your big day, you may want to have a wedding rehearsal (not all couples do!) on a mutually agreed date and time.
 On the big day itself, I'll perform your wedding ceremony and you'll be given a presentation folder with a copy of your ceremony to keep.

 What does a typical ceremony include?

-There is no typical ceremony because every one is bespoke.
-A rough idea might include:
+There is no typical ceremony because every one is bespoke, but as a guide, might include:

 readings and poems